-When the Z900RS was released, certain journals mentioned that it had design elements that hearkened back to the “Eddie Lawson Replicas” of former times, starting with the Z1 a very long time ago.
+When Kawasaki launched the Kawasaki Z900RS, certain journals mentioned that it had design elements that hearkened back to the “Eddie Lawson Replicas” of former times, starting with the Z1 a very long time ago.

-Being not that old (but no spring chicken), Eddie Lawson isn’t a familiar name to me.
+Being not that old (but no spring chicken), Eddie Lawson wasn’t a familiar name to me.
 So I thought: who is this Eddie Lawson?
 Why are there motorcycles built to replicate his bike (or perhaps him, like a Madame Tussauds wax figurine perhaps)?
 And what were these mythical bikes?

 This is everything I found out — how the Eddie Lawson replica motorcycles originated, and how they brought us to the Kawasaki Z900RS (which isn’t quite the same thing, but which draws some relevant inspiration) today.